DigitalDesignDude/DS-Game-Maker-5-Setup/README.md

 2. Test compiling a blank project by pressing the "Test Game" button from the top ribbon of DSGM's interface (it looks like a play button).

 Congrats!
-If you have no errors you're ready to start building Nintendo DS games with Ds Game Maker!
+If you have no errors you're ready to start building Nintendo DS games with DS Game Maker!
 <br>
 <br>
 <br>